mrtechit/purchase-transaction/README.md

 # purchase-transaction
 Repository for purchase transaction

+## How to run (Docker)
+1. Clone the repository
+2. Update .env file for db credentials (default one's can also be used)
+3. Run `docker-compose up -d --build` in the root folder

 ## How to run (Without Docker)
 1. Clone the repository
 2. Run postgresSQL locally